‘I’m not a bad guy’: Police video captures distraught Floyd

 A couple of minutes later, Lane sounds a bit more concerned when he asks again about rolling Floyd onto his side.
 The officers go quiet but show no apparent urgency as Kueng checks for a pulse and says he cannot find one.

-Lane’s camera shows him following an unresponsive, shirtless Floyd on a stretcher into an ambulance, where EMTs instructed him to perform CPR.
+Lane’s camera shows him following an unresponsive Floyd on a stretcher into an ambulance, where EMTs instructed him to perform CPR.
 The video shows Lane performing constant chest compressions by hand with no visible results.

 The ambulance parks a few blocks away from the store for several minutes while Lane and the EMTs work on Floyd, rather than heading straight to the hospital, even though they all know that Floyd is in full cardiac arrest, as indicated by dispatcher audio.

+Christine Hill, a spokeswoman for Hennepin County Medical Center, the hospital that provided the ambulance, said she could not talk specifically about Floyd’s treatment because of medical privacy restrictions.
+But she said it is not unusual for paramedics to load a patient into an ambulance and move to a more secure location as they provide life-saving care.

-A coalition of news organizations and attorneys for Lane and Kueng have said that making the videos public would provide a more complete picture of what happened when Floyd was taken into custody.
+A coalition of news organizations and attorneys for Lane and Kueng have said the court should allow the body-camera footage to be copied and published to provide a more complete picture of what happened when Floyd was taken into custody.

 The body camera videos and transcripts were filed in court last week by Lane’s attorney, Earl Gray, as part of a request to have Lane’s case dismissed.
 Gray said at the time that he wanted the videos to be made public, telling the Star Tribune that they would show the “whole picture.”
 Gray said the bystander video shows just the last piece of what happened and “is not fair.”